windirstat/windirstat/README.md

 ### WinDirStat Alternatives on other operating systems

-Meanwhile alternatives also exist for OS X and many programs make use of treemaps for a variety of visualization needs.
+Meanwhile, alternatives also exist for OS X and many programs make use of treemaps for a variety of visualization needs.

 The [FLOSS](https://en.wikipedia.org/wiki/Alternative_terms_for_free_software) alternatives for other operating systems are thus:

-* [KDirStat](http://kdirstat.sourceforge.net/) (Linux and virtually any \*nix that runs KDE/X11)
+* [QDirStat](https://github.com/shundhammer/qdirstat) (Linux and virtually any \*nix that runs KDE/X11)
 * [Disk Inventory X](http://www.derlien.com/) (OS X)
 * [GrandPerspective](http://grandperspectiv.sourceforge.net/) (OS X)